NCERT Exemplar Class 9 Science Solutions Chapter 11 Work and Energy

 Mathematically, power is defined as the product of force and velocity.

-Power is defined as work done per unit time and its unit will be watt or kilowatt.
+Power is defined as work done per unit time, and its unit will be watts or kilowatts.

-If we multiply power with time, we will get energy or work done.
+If we multiply power by time, we will get energy or work done.

-[Only kilowatt is the unit of power and that is not unit of energy.]
+[Only kilowatt is the unit of power, and that is not a unit of energy.]

 Energy utilised = Potential energy = mgh